Skip to content

 me["@"]("jabellae");

-• Stores identity ref at target path (root or scoped).
+• Stores an identity marker at root or scoped path

 _ Secret scope